Spinach Strawberry Walnut Salad with Chicken and an easy, 3-ingredient Vinaigrette made with jam is a template for the perfect summer dinner!

 The name Spinach Strawberry Walnut Salad seems to say it all!
 But, just in case you want to customize it, we've outlined some mix and match options:

-- Other green bases: Butter, bib, kale, romaine, and spring lettuce mixes are nice too.
+- Other green bases: Butter, bib, kale, romaine, and spring lettuce mixes are excellent too.
 I often mix one or more of these options with spinach leaves.
 Basically, use whatever lettuce you have available.

 - Fresh Strawberries - Quickly rinse and dry them just before you're ready to make this salad so they'll be fresh and crisp.
 Remove the stems and slice.
 Don't use frozen strawberries.
 They will be mushy.